 "The minimum marriage age is 18 years for both parties.
 The female party may marry at 16 years with her guardian's consent, and the Court may grant an exemption from the minimum age requirements in case of necessity.
 A girl who has reached 16 years but is under 18 years may be represented in the contract of marriage by her father (in the absence of the father, the guardians in order are: mother, grandfather, elder brother, uncle, a Court-appointed guardian or judge).
 The Court is also empowered to overrule the objection of a guardian to the marriage of a female ward between 16 and 18 years."
-(Emory Law (undated) Somalia) This document states in relation to registration of the marriage:
+(Emory Law (undated) Somalia)

+This document states in relation to registration of the marriage:

 "Marriage is to be registered at the nearest District Court or authorised office within 15 days (40 days for residents of rural areas); failure to register is punishable by a fine.
 The essential elements of marriage as outlined in Article 6 are: proposal and acceptance by the contracting parties before two witnesses.
 A marriage contracted under compulsion is invalid."
+(Ibid)

-(Ibid) A document by the OECD states under the heading 'Discriminatory Family Code':
+A document by the OECD states under the heading 'Discriminatory Family Code':

-"Due to the years of conflict and collapse of the state and its institutions, customary practices and Sharia law in relation to family matters have taken the place of the legal and judicial system.
+"Due to the years of conflict and collapse of the state and its institutions, customary law (also referred to as Xeer) and Sharia law in relation to family matters have taken the place of the legal and judicial system.
+As of 2013, a Provisional Constitution was still under review; the country has been ruled by a Transitional Federal Charter since 2004.

 According to the 1975 Family Code, the legal minimum age for marriage is 18 years for both men and women, but women can marry at the age of 16 years with parental authorisation.
-Despite the law, early marriage is practiced in Somalia, with 2006 data showing that 22 percent of girls aged 15 to 19 were married, divorced or widowed.
-Although non-arranged marriages have become more common, reports suggests that arranged marriages, including forced marriages, still take place in the country."
-(OECD Social Institutions and Gender Index (2012) Somalia) A document by Landinfo states under the heading 'Marriage and Divorce' Section 2.5:
+Despite the law, early marriage is practiced in Somalia, with 2006 data showing that 22% of girls aged 15 to 19 were married, divorced or widowed.
+A recent report by World vision suggest that 16.8 million women were married before the age of 18; 8% before age 15.Although non-arranged marriages have become more common, reports suggest that arranged marriages, including forced marriages, still take place in the country."
+(OECD Social Institutions and Gender Index (2014) Somalia)

+A document by Landinfo states under the heading 'Marriage and Divorce' Section 2.5: